PySanti/Graphic-Binary-Trees/README.md

 Option 2: this option will run the program with an initial random nodes count

-    python3 (instalation path)/execute.py \n
+    python3 (instalation path)/execute.py
+    Nodes : nodes_count

-Note: if you run the program throuthout the second option, rememeber that the nodes count can not be grater than 30, there is no space in the screen xd)
+Note: if you run the program by the second option, consider that the nodes count can not be grater than 30, there is no space in the screen xd